syncfusion-content/angular-docs/angular/Listview/getting-started.md

 ---
 layout: post
-title: getting started
+title: Getting Started with Angular ListView Control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Angular ListView Control, its elements, and more.
 platform: Angular
 control: ListView
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Angular ListView

 The Angular ListView control allows you to select an item from a list-like interface and provides the infrastructure to display a set of data items in different layouts or views.
 Lists display data, data navigation, result lists, and data entry.